BabaYaga64/Assessment4Shoes/README.md

 Description

-This program lists shoe stores and the brands of shoes they carry.
-This is a many to many relationship in SQL.
+This program lists shoe stores and the brands of shoes they carry, illustrating a many-to-many relationship in SQL.
+One can view all of the brands that a particular store carries, and a user can add their own brand to the store.
+Likewise, a user can view all of the stores that a certain brand can be found in, and can add their own store to the list.

+Silex and Twig software is used to display the user interface for the app.

 ***************